ripple-unmaintained/ripple-wallet/README.md

   }
   ```

+### Algorithm Docs and Test Vectors

+A description of the Cryptography can be found on the [Wiki](https://ripple.com/wiki/Account_Family).

+### Experimental APIs

+The following have not been properly tested, and should not yet
+be used in a live environment with real assets at stake.

-Or generate multiple addresses for a given secret
+Generate multiple addresses for a given secret

   ```js
   wallet = RippleWallet.getRandom();